Does the following scenario ring any bells?

-Buying a used smartphone can be daunting.
-With so many places to look, how do you know which site to trust?
+Let's face it: no one wants to end up with someone's water damaged old cell phone that doesn't work right.
+But how do you know which site to trust?
+Should you go with factory refurbished, or even eBay or Craigslist?
 You're in luck.
-In my research, I have uncovered the most vital information to consider before choosing where to buy a used phone online.
+In my research, I have uncovered the most vital information to consider before choosing where to buy a used cell phone online.

 1. What am I looking for?